Wildlife, Environmental and other News

 3. Follow the track as it swings right, over a low ramp, past a line of alders and gorse running away across the heath.
 Shortly after, turn left immediately beyond another line of trees to follow the edge of the gorse alongside a wide expanse of grassland – Whitefield Moor.

-4. Immediately before the Whitemoor car park – it’s on the right, bounded by low ‘dragon’s teeth’ boundary posts – turn 90 degrees left to follow a track through the gorse.
+4. Immediately before the Whitemoor Pond car park – it’s on the right, bounded by low ‘dragon’s teeth’ boundary posts – turn 90 degrees left to follow a track through the gorse.

-On the brow of a low hill, pass another path joining from the right, back from the direction of the car park; and continue downhill along the track leading towards a line of alders, birches and lichen-bedecked willows growing in the wet ground alongside The Weir.
+On the brow of a low hill, pass another path joining from the left, back from the direction of the car park; and continue downhill along the track leading towards a line of alders, birches and lichen-bedecked willows growing in the wet ground alongside The Weir.
 Beyond is the gorse and bracken-clad Five Thorns Hill – Richardson, King and Driver on their map, produced in the late-18th century, showed this as Vithornes.

 Cross a causeway over The Weir – notice the pipes installed below the causeway, to help manage the water levels.